emmet-jones/New-SA-MP-callbacks/README.md

 // Returns 1 if the player is holding the key. stock IsPlayerHoldingKey(playerid, keys);

+// Returns 1 if the player is skydiving. stock IsPlayerSkydiving(playerid);

+// Returns 1 if the player is swimming. stock IsPlayerSwimming(playerid);

+// Returns 1 if the player is burning. stock IsPlayerBurning(playerid);

+// Returns 1 if the player is aiming. stock IsPlayerAiming(playerid);

+// Returns 1 if the player is near any vending machine. stock IsPlayerNearVending(playerid);

+// Returns the player's action. stock GetPlayerAction(playerid);

 // Returns the player's packet loss. stock Float:GetPlayerPacketLoss(playerid);

 // Returns the time that the player has been paused. stock GetPlayerPausedTime(playerid);

-// Returns 1 if the player is near any vending machine. stock IsPlayerNearVending(playerid);

 // Returns the player's FPS amount. stock GetPlayerFPS(playerid);

-// Returns 1 if the player is burning. stock IsPlayerBurning(playerid);

-// Returns 1 if the player is aiming. stock IsPlayerAiming(playerid);
 ```

 Example